franzbu/EnhancedSpaces.spoon/README.md

 For additional functionality there is the possibility of using modifier keys with your menus, for example, for creating references of a window on all mSpaces at once or tagging along with a window while sending it to another mSpace, see section [Advanced Menu Features](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#advanced-menu-features).

-There you can also see how to change the menu entries to your preferred language.
-Additionally, you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's redundant, i.e., you can remove it from your menu bar.
+There you can also learn how to change the menu entries to your preferred language.
+Additionally, you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the additional benefit of making Hammerspoon's menu redundant, i.e., you can remove it from your menu bar.

 ## Keyboard Shortcuts
-You can use the Control (`ctrl` - in case you're interested in an elegant alternative in the form of a hyper key, see section [Notes - Hyper Key](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#hyper-key)) and the `s` keys to cycle through your mSpaces.
+You can use the Control (`ctrl` - in case you're interested in an elegant alternative in the form of a hyper key, see section [Notes - Hyper Key](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#hyper-key)) and `s` to cycle through your mSpaces.
 To cycle in reverse order, press `ctrl` and `a`.
 To move the active window to the mSpace on the left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `f`).

-The lines below represent the default setup, and you don't need to add them to your `init.lua` unless you want to apply changes:
+The lines below represent the default setup, and you don't need to add them to your `init.lua` unless you want to make changes:

 ```lua
   modifierMS = { 'ctrl' }, -- default: { 'ctrl' }
   modifierMSKeys = { 'a', 's', 'd', 'f', 'q', 'w' }, -- default: { 'a', 's', 'd', 'f', 'q', 'w' }
 ```

-When applying changes to the modifiers, always make sure that you substitute them with other modifiers, i.e., { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } and any combinations of modifiers, e.g., { 'alt', 'ctrl' }.
+When applying changes to the modifiers, always make sure that you substitute them with other modifiers, i.e., { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } or combinations of modifiers, e.g., { 'alt', 'ctrl' }.

 Just in case it is not entirely clear where to add these lines or future modifications in your file `init.lua`: